intuition-dev/INTUITION2/_doc/docs/cloud_mount.md

 ### Done

-At the end of the setup, you should have a connections and 2 mounts per project:
+At the end of the setup, you should have a connection and 2 mounts per project:

 - One of the admin/build server
 - In that folder, the production mount of the app you admin

- You can extend the bases classes to customize the build server/
+ You can extend the bases classes to customize the build server.

-- Also, do customize the admin pages, it is supposed to be bespoke.
+- Also, do customize the admin pages, they are supposed to be bespoke.